 Working together, we leverage our experience to help our clients to minimize the risk of serious complaints from employees.
 However, when reality strikes, our team can help with negotiation, mediation, arbitration, trial, and appellate litigation.
 We handle the defense of a multitude of employment claims, including but not limited to:

 - Discrimination (age, ancestry, disability, genetic traits, liability for service in the armed forces, marital status, domestic partnership, civil union status, national origin, nationality, pregnancy, race/color, religion/creed, gender, sexual orientation, gender identity, and expression or any other protected class)

 - Restrictive covenant issues

 - Wage and hour disputes, including overtime claims and class/collective actions

 - Unemployment hearings

-Moreover, we represent clients in Department of Labor audits and investigations by agencies such as the Equal Employment Opportunity Commission or New Jersey Division of Civil Rights.
+Moreover, we represent clients in Department of Labor audits and investigations by agencies such as the Equal Employment Opportunity Commission or the New Jersey Division of Civil Rights.

-Our Employment Law team is known for our knowledge in all aspects of employment law and are frequent lecturers and authors on employment law topics affecting the business community.
+Our Employment Law team is known for knowledge in all aspects of employment law and the attorneys are frequent lecturers and authors on employment law topics affecting the business community.
 The complex issues surrounding this area of law require concentrated effort and expertise to keep abreast of day-to-day developments.
 The experience of our employment attorneys in New Jersey, combined with our firm's resources, enables us to be at the forefront of these issues.